Urfa: Mongol rule

-Mamluk rule
+Mamluk and Aq Qoyunlu rules

 The Mamluks gained control of Urfa sometime in the early 14th century.
 They renovated the ruined citadel probably during the third reign of an-Nasir Muhammad (1309–40), but the city "attracted few inhabitants".
 The Mamluk garrison only occupied the citadel itself; the surrounding city was still practically deserted and not worth committing any soldiers to defend.
 Located close to the Mamluks' eastern frontier, Urfa had "no commercial importance" because merchant traffic in Upper Mesopotamia was taking a route through Mardin and Ra's al-'Ayn rather than through Amid and Urfa.

 That changed in the late 14th century, toward the end of the Mamluk period.
-Some commercial traffic had begun passing through Urfa en route to Aleppo, and the city became at least partly repopulated.
+Some commercial traffic had begun passing through Urfa enroute to Aleppo, and the city became at least partly repopulated.
 By around 1400, al-Qalqashandi wrote that Urfa had been rebuilt and was prosperous again.
 Meanwhile, in 1394, Timur occupied Urfa without much resistance; he "admired the buildings and took away some of the portable wealth".